paazmaya/naginata.fi/README.markdown

 naginata.fi
 ===========
-A web site for acient martial art from Japan.
+A web site in Finland for an ancient martial art from Japan.

+All the code is under Creative Commons License - Attribution & Share Alike (http://creativecommons.org/licenses/by-sa/3.0/).

 Technologies
 -------------